 New Wash shampoo’s big claim is that they use “essential oils and naturally derived saturated cleansers” to clean your hair.
 What it doesn’t use is the detergent you’re probably used to.
 That means it doesn’t lather up like typical shampoos, so that’s a change.

-Instead, you coat your hair as you would conditioner, rub your scalp like crazy or use their hair brush (shown above) , which comes with their $76 starter kit.
+Instead, you coat your hair as you would conditioner, rub your scalp like crazy or use their scalp brush (really a seal brush, shown above) , which comes with their $76 starter kit.
 Then let it soak, and finish up your shower routine until you’re ready to rinse it out at the end.

 The shampoo is thick, so it takes some real rinsing to get it out — the bottle even tells you to use your hands like a squeegee.
 At that point, your hair should be both cleansed and conditioned all in one, and you’re ready to go.

-(If you want to read the full story on how the chemistry works — and I mean, complicated chemical formulas — you can read the report at Hairstory.)
+(If you want to read the full story on how the chemistry works — and I mean, complicated chemical formulas — you can read up on the New Wash formula.)

 How my hair looked after one day with Hairstory’s New Wash shampoo